isabella232/journeys.en/help/using/alpha/alpha-segment-trigger.md

     >
     >Individuals belonging to a segment that doesn't have the selected identity (namespace) among their different identities cannot enter the journey.

 1. Click **[!UICONTROL Ok]** to confirm.
-You can then leverage available activities to build your journey and test it (see [Testing the journey](../building-journeys/testing-the-journey.md)).
+You can then leverage available activities to build your journey.

+1. Once the journey is ready, you can potentially test it (see [Testing the journey](../building-journeys/testing-the-journey.md)).

-    Note that, when activating the test mode for journeys starting with a Segment Trigger activity, 100 test profiles will be randomly selected among the segment's profiles.
-Moreover, the flow of individuals following the journey will not be displayed.
+    When the test mode is activated on a journey starting with a **[!UICONTROL Segment Trigger]** activity, 100 test profiles will be randomly selected among the profiles qualified for the selected segment.
+The test logs will allow you to see the path of individuals in the journey and potential encountered errors (see [Viewing the logs](../building-journeys/testing-the-journey.md#viewing_logs)).

+    >[!NOTE]
+    >
+    >Note that you will not be able to see the 100 persons following the journey using the visual flow feature existing in unitary journeys.

-1. Once the journey is configured and tested, you can publish it (see [Publishing the journey](../building-journeys/publishing-the-journey.md)).
+1. You can then publish your journey (see [Publishing the journey](../building-journeys/publishing-the-journey.md)).
 Individuals belonging to the segment will enter the journey on the date/time specified in the Segment Trigger activity scheduler.

     >[!IMPORTANT]
     >